mfarook2/Crosswork4.0/README.md

-# Crosswork4.0
+# Crosswork 4.0
 ## Integrated Health Monitoring and Provisioning of NSO services using Crosswork Change Automation and Health Insights

 The use case makes health monitoring of the NSO service a seemless part of the lifecycle of a NSO service.
 It involves:
   - Provisioning of NSO Service
-  - Automatically identifies the objects for the provisioned NSO service, derives the relevant set of KPIs and configures the KPIs on the endpoints of the NSo service.
+  - Automatically identifies the objects for the provisioned NSO service, derives the relevant set of KPIs and configures the KPIs on the endpoints of the NSO service.

 ## Installation